jgaa/darkspeak/README.md

 To make a Secure and Private Communication Platform for Good People.

+# Ad free

+This application does not collect data about you, and it does not serve ads.
+It's very purpose is to prevent greedy and hostile entities to dig into your conversations and social network for manipulation, profit & greed.

 # Secure and anonymous

 All communication is encrypted using Public Key Cryptography (PKS) at the endpoints.
 Not even the Tor proxy-servers sees the content of any message or even the signaling.
 There are no central servers and no company-run services.
 That mean's that there are no-one to subpoena to get even the metadata regarding any conversation.
 The only traces left of any communications are the TCP connections in the Tor network.